1. What does a Pinterest Manager do?

 Pinterest is not the platform for seeking viral success overnight.
 When you hire a Pinterest Manager, you are essentially making a long-term investment in your business or blog.

 The work we do with your Pinterest account now lays the foundation for the growth you’ll start to experience three, six, or even twelve months from now.

 I have seen growth within a few weeks before – with one of my clients seeing 200+ clicks in their first few weeks – but this is not the norm.
 Pinterest is a notoriously slow-moving and ever-changing platform that should be compared more to google, than Instagram.
 It can take a few months to get any sort of traction with a new management strategy.
 This is the reason I require all clients who hire me on a monthly basis to commit to at least three months with me.
 Every Pinterest account is different, and while it’s not common, it can sometimes take six months or more to learn what works.

 I would love to!
 This is one of the reasons I love working remotely, distance is not an issue and I get to help clients from all over the world.
 The virtual nature of my business allows me to provide services worldwide.
-When looking to hire a Pinterest Manager you should hire someone based on who you feel will deliver the best services and ROI for your business.
+When looking to hire a Pinterest Manager you should hire someone based on who you feel will deliver the best services for your business.
 As long as there is no language barrier between us, where you are in relation to me isn’t a concern.

 11. How do I know that my business and personal information will remain safe?

 Confidentiality is essential to the success of both my business and yours.

 I take all matters of privacy and security very seriously.
 This is why I recommend you sign up for LastPass, a free password-sharing tool that allows me to access your accounts without me actually seeing your password.
 It also allows you to revoke my access once our contract has ended.